muppet9010/Factorio-Railway-Tunnel/README.md

 =========

 Early release of the mod and you can't upgrade to future releases.
 Use for testing/experimenting only.
 To apply a new mod version to your game you will need to do the below manual upgrade process.
-I'd advise that an extra safey save of the game is kept before this process is started so you can rollback if needed:
+I'd advise that an extra safety save of the game is kept before this process is started so you can rollback if needed:
     - Empty all your tunnels of their trains and save the game (save 1).
 Take blueprint copies of any tunnel/track designs you wish as they will be removed in the next stage.
     - Remove the old mod version and load the save (save 1).
 This will purge your map and game state of old mod entities and data.
 Save the game again (save 2).
     - Put the new mod in place and load the save (save 2).
 Your game is now on the new mod version.
 Add your tunnels back in and should be good to go.